-Anyone can ride!
+Anyone in our eight county region can ride, with the exception of those residing in the Jackson Urbanized Zone.
 There are no eligibility requirements for general public riders.
 Passengers must call our dispatch center at least 48 hours in advance to make reservations.
 Once the schedule has been completed, the rider will be notified by phone of their pick-up time.
 General public riders are charged a nominal fee based on pick-up and drop-off locations.

 All dispatching operations are performed in our Central Office Dispatch Center.
 Using the RouteMatch Transit Management Program, our dispatchers coordinate our resources as one central unit.
 Since beginning centralized dispatching, we have improved operational efficiencies and reduced our cost per trip.

 Where Are We?